NguyenAndrew/carepy/Back_End/Python/README.md

-# Pfra - The Pf part of Pfra
+# Python Flask - The py part of carepy

 The Python Flask web server